 What could be better than pampering yourself with a delicious Austrian dish after a long day of skiing, burning many calories?
 Find a gorgeous mountain hut with cozy rustic decor and a warm fire, and indulge in the local delicacies!
 The offer is vast and sometimes overwhelming, so let me introduce you to some Austrian dishes you need to try on your ski holiday!

 I couldn’t start this article without mentioning the famous by now “Wiener schnitzel.”
-Whether you are in a big city or a mountain hut, you’ll always find this well-known dish on a menu.
-This delicacy appears in Austrian cuisine since the early 18th century.
+Whether in a big city or a mountain hut, you’ll always find this well-known dish on a menu.
+This delicacy has appeared in Austrian cuisine since the early 18th century.

 What’s “wiener schnitzel”?
 It’s a thin veal cutlet (4 mm), dipped in flour, egg, breadcrumb, and pan-fried until golden.
 The most popular accompaniments are the traditional potato salad and the parsley potatoes.
 But most of the time, the wiener schnitzel comes with fries, a slice of lemon, and cranberry jam.
 If you wish to make this at home, remember a few tips: